‘Sugar is the new tobacco,’ said Simon Capewell, professor of clinical epidemiology at the University of Liverpool.

 “The science says that sugar is dangerous exclusive of its calories, just like alcohol, the alcohol of childhood”. says chair of Action Againt Sugar Professor Graham MacGregor.

 Marketing ploys to cut calories is not working.
-Industry must lower sugar content of processed foods, UK doctors are saying.
+The industry must lower the sugar content of processed foods, UK doctors are saying.
 Action on Sugar says asking firms to make voluntary changes has failed.
-Political attempts such as New York’s fat tax on non-diet soft drink often fail because of powerful resistance from the food industry.
+Political attempts such as New York’s fat tax on non-diet soft drinks often fail because of powerful resistance from the food industry.

 What they plan to do is educate people about ‘hidden sugars’ and get manufacturers to reduce the ingredient over time.
 The goal is an eventual sugar reduction of 20% to 30% in three to five years.
 Done slowly like this consumers will not notice the difference in taste.

 “Added sugar has no nutritional value whatsoever and causes no feeling of satiety.
 Aside from being a major cause of obesity, there is increasing evidence that added sugar increases the risk of developing type 2 diabetes, metabolic syndrome and fatty liver.” says Dr Aseem Malhotra, cardiologist and science director of Action on Sugar.

 Action on Sugar has a goal to tackle the obesity epidemic both in the UK and worldwide.

 “the cost of obesity to the NHS is approximately £1 billion a year, with an additional £2.3 to £2.6 billion per year to the economy as a whole.
 If the current trend is not halted, by 2010 the cost to the economy alone could be £3.6 billion a year, and by 2050 it could be £45 billion a year, according to experts.”
 Medical Research Council

 - Coca Cola or Pepsi – 1 can has 9 teaspoons of sugar.